Investors Title: An Analysis of a Niche Insurance Market

 Reason number three: The shareholders – family-controlled

-I prefer to invest in family-controlled companies that have skin in the game, as I have explained in a previous article.
+I prefer to invest in family-controlled companies with skin in the game.
 Family-controlled companies aim for survival – not for streamlining the business and be at risk when a disruption/crisis comes along.

 What is perhaps less known is that Markel owns 11% of the shares.
 The CIO of Markel, Tom Gayner, has a track record of beating the S&P 500 since he was hired by Markel in 1986.
 I regard Markel’s ownership as very positive.

 All in all, this means that the float is low as 35-40% of the company is owned by long-term shareholders.

 The only downside is that the family does not give much info about their goals and how they think about their business.
 Their shareholder letter is “minimalistic”.

 Reason number four: Good stewardship and capital allocation

 We can argue they should have returned more capital to the shareholders, something they have done in the last three years, but I prefer to own companies that err on the conservative side.
 I assume we can expect more special dividends or opportune buybacks.
 I’m no fan of a sticky capital allocation process, for example, aiming to pay out 50% of earnings in dividends, and luckily the company only pays a very small regular dividend.

 Looking back at their dividend and buyback history, Investors Title is one of the few companies that seem to have able management that buys back shares when it’s trading below intrinsic value and pays a dividend when it’s above.
 The chart below summarizes outstanding shares and buybacks since 2000: